 The open side plate is designed to fit the ports of the Z cameras precisely, and there’s also a screw hole for attaching accessories.
 It fits the Z cameras so well that it’s the obvious choice if you own one of these mirrorless machines.

 The downside, of course, is that it won’t fit any other non-full-frame Z mirrorless cameras you might have – now or in the future.

-1. A universal bracket offers flexibility to upgrade, but a custom-fit bracket ensures a perfect fit.
+1. A universal bracket offers flexibility to upgrade your camera, but a custom-fit bracket ensures a perfect fit.